smunyondi/DataAnalysis/README.md

 ## How to Run

-1. Open the `iris_data_analysis.ipynb` notebook in Jupyter Lab or Jupyter Notebook.
+1. Open the `dataAnalysis.ipynb` notebook in Jupyter Lab or Jupyter Notebook.
 2. Run all cells to see the analysis and plots.
 3. Make sure required libraries are installed using pip:
    ```bash